5 things Nigerian Air should learn from Ethiopian Airlines

 In the same vein, none of Ethiopia’s civil servants or public officers receive complimentary tickets on the airline.

-The Nigerian Air and its management should ensure that good management is employed to prevent frivolities and unnecessary cost.
+The Nigeria Air and its management should ensure that good management is employed to prevent frivolities and unnecessary cost.